Germany shootings: German president says 'We won't be intimidated' | DW | 20.02.2020

 17:34 Hesse State Premier Volker Bouffier is speaking in Hanau.
 "We must do everything so that everyone in this country can live without fear.
 We won't be split apart.
 We belong together," he said in his speech.

-17:31 The vigil in Hanau has begun with a speech from the city's mayor Klaus Kaminski.
+17:31 The vigil in Hanau has begun with a speech from the city's mayor Klaus Kaminsky.

 "Hanau is proud of the fact that, for centuries, people with different beliefs and different national backgrounds have lived peacefully together day after day."